KatherineMichel/church-website-and-marketing-on-a-budget/research_and_design_sprint.md

 * Dwindling local population
 * Aged local population
 * Four churches in close proximity
+* Decreasing effectiveness of traditional methods due to modern lifestyle

 ### The "business" opportunity

+* Untapped potential of modernization
+* More ways than ever to reach people
+* Decreasing importance of physical proximity

 ### Leverage